mawfia/User-Dashboard-Flask/README.md

 1. Login and Registration that is displayed when the user navigates to the main URL.
 Validation errors should appear on each page with a form.
 Logout as well.
 Password should be at least 8 characters and not stored in plain text.
 2. Display the logged users account information; also displays other users' accounts.
 Display should be specific per user.
 3. Ability to view other users pages.
-Once the logged user joins they shoudl have access according to their permissions to update, delete or view messages on other users pages.
+Once the logged user joins they should have access according to their permissions to update, delete or view messages on other users pages.
-4. Display of a particular travel plan which also indicates the list of users who joined that plan.
-5. You must be able to deploy your work to Amazon EC2 and provide the IP address or subdomain/domain name to where your work has been deployed.
+4. You must be able to deploy your work to Amazon EC2 and provide the IP address or subdomain/domain name to where your work has been deployed.

 ![Image of Dashboard](http://mawfia.com/documents/user_dashboard.jpg)
 ![Image of Dashboard](http://mawfia.com/documents/flask_wall.png)